 If an asylee or foreigner under subsidiary protection does not have sufficient financial resources available, the translation of foreign documents for the purpose of recognition of foreign qualifications shall be provided from the State Budget of the Republic of Croatia, under the item of the Ministry competent for education.

-For students who have insufficient knowledge of the Croatian language, the school is obliged to organise preparatory classes, but according to AYS, practice has shown that the process of organising preparatory classes is extremely long and children often wait several months before such classes are approved.
+For students who have insufficient knowledge of the Croatian language, the school is obliged to organise preparatory classes, but according to Centre for Peace Studies (CPS) and AYS, practice has shown that the process of organising preparatory classes is extremely long and children often wait several months before such classes are approved.
 Also, some children have to go to another school for preparatory classes, and as a result, they are not attending part of their classes at their own school.
+CPS also reported that in practice schools are not well prepared and there is an insufficient number of teaching assistants.
+In addition, schools are often not informed about the rights of beneficiaries of international protection, so it is questionable whether they received the necessary support from the Ministry of Science and Education.
+There are also problems in accessing higher education even though beneficiaries of international protection have the right to higher education under the same conditions as Croatian citizens.
+However when enrolling in college there is no specific category for enrolling them, so they are therefore enrolled like all other foreigners – which means paying higher tuition fees, or as Croatian citizens – which means that they have to take additional state graduation exam.

 Article 70 LITP.

-Information provided by Are You Syrious, 27 January 2020.
+Information provided by Are you Syrious, 7 February 2022.